AJVancattenburch/fs-journal/journal/03/questions.md

 # Application Architecture, MVC Design Pattern
 01. What are the Pillars of Object Oriented Programming (`OOP`)?

-  > | I do not remember the answer to this question. |
+  > | Abstraction, Encapsulation, Inheritance, and Polymorphism. |

 02. How does `export` differ from `export default`?